yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chartlegend-get.md

 ---
-title: "Get ChartLegend"
+title: "Get workbookChartLegend"
-description: "Retrieve the properties and relationships of chartlegend object."
+description: "Retrieve the properties and relationships of workbookChartLegend object."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Get ChartLegend
+# Get workbookChartLegend

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of chartlegend object.
+Retrieve the properties and relationships of workbookChartLegend object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).